-It is also impossible to ignore the considerable role that the media plays in shaping public discourse.
-It has an important of impact on the public's response to, and understanding of, political developments in Palestine, both at a local and international level.
+It is also impossible to ignore the considerable role that the media plays in manufacturing consent for genocide and shaping public discourse.
+The media's repetitions of Israeli lies, particularly in the aftermath of October 7th, has had significant impact on the public's response to, and understanding of, Israel's genocide in Gaza and political developments in Palestine more broadly, both at a local and international level.